oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

 In this lab, you will:

+* Create OCI Bucket
-* Create a new compartment for objects used in workshop
+* Create a new compartment
+* Setup policies for Compartment management
-* Set policies for the new OCI group to manage a new compartment
+* Setup policies for OCI Data Labeling
-* Create new policies for Vision service
+* Setup policies for OCI Vision service
+* Setup policies for OCI Document Understanding Service
+* Setup policies for OCI Speech

 ### Prerequisites